 Materials Required: Internet connection

 The videos have been curated and organized by level, topic, and/ or language skill and each video is segmented for easy replay of a chunk of speech.
 Students can also click on a single word to hear it pronounced slowly and clearly.

 One activity you can use English Central for is pronunciation.
 Have your student listen to a clip and repeat.
 The videos for young learners are fairly simple, with slow, and clear speech.
 You can pause after each phrase or sentence and repeat as needed.

-Procedure for Using English Central:
+Procedure for Using English Central Videos:

 - Select a video in advance or let your student choose one.
 There are “courses” which are sets of related videos, which you can work through in a series.

-- Play the entire clip once or twice.
+- Play the entire clip.

 - Play one segment (sentence or phrase) at a time and have the student repeat, trying to copy the pronunciation.